openshift/installer/CONTRIBUTING.md

 ## Coding Style

-CoreOS projects written in Go follow a set of style guidelines that we've documented [here](https://github.com/coreos/docs/tree/master/golang).
+CoreOS projects written in Go follow a set of style guidelines that we've documented in [Go at CoreOS][coreos-golang].
 Please follow them when working on your contributions.

+Tectonic Installer includes syntax checks on the Terraform templates which will fail the PR checker for non-standard formatted code.

+Use `make structure-check` to identify files that don't meet the canonical format and style.
+Then, use `terraform fmt` to align the template syntax, if necessary.

 ## Format of the Commit Message